School Psychology Program Information

 Programs Offered and Program Approvals

-• Doctoral level, NASP Approved/Accredited (full), APA-Accredited
+• Doctoral level, NASP Approved/Accredited (conditional), APA-Accredited

 Graduation Credit Hours: 102

-• Specialist level, NASP Approved/Accredited (full)
+• Specialist level, NASP Approved/Accredited (conditional)

 Graduation Credit Hours: 66